Founder & Executive Director

 Rachel joined Upwell in March 2012 after nearly four years at Spitfire Strategies designing communications strategies and providing counsel, tools and training to a variety of nonprofits and foundations.
 Some of Rachel’s clients at Spitfire included the Irvine Foundation, California Environmental Associates, the Population Council, and the U.S. EPA.
 Rachel most recently worked with the Packard Foundation and the Surdna Foundation to support network-building, collaboration and coordinated communications among their environmentally-focused grantees, including WWF, Monterey Bay Aquarium, FishWise, Sustainable Fisheries Partnership, Green For All, NRDC, Ceres, Energy Action Coalition and many more.
 Rachel also helped to spearhead Spitfire’s own social media practice, and has trained small and large nonprofits on using the web to create change.

-A true aquaphile, Rachel grew up blocks from the beach, is a two-time NCAA champion rower, lives with her marine biologist partner, and received her PADI open water dive certification in Israel this year.
+A true aquaphile, Rachel grew up blocks from the beach, is a two-time NCAA champion rower, and has gone diving in the Red Sea, Channel Islands, Florida Keys, and Hawaii.